List of The Osbournes episodes: Dinner with Ozzy

 The episode starts with Ozzy sitting in his dining room and enjoying dinner and recounts a time when a stray cat entered their house.
 Note we actually hear and see Aimee (Whose face is blurred due to her not wanting to participate in the show) in this segment.
 Ozzy then introduces and discusses Sharon, and there scenes of her giving him a breath strip.
 The next scene shows Sharon kissing and snuggling Ozzy while Jack tries to watch TV.
 Then, Ozzy talks to Kelly and Melinda about being put in jail for stealing.

 Ozzy then starts to talk about Jack.
 Jack is then shown walking around with a rifle and wearing army gear.
-Kelly then complains that "15 year old boys shouldn't be playing with rifles and knives" She then brings up an old situation that Jack had shot Kelly with a pellet gun six year earlier and she still has a grudge.
-Ozzy then briefly talks on how much Kelly and Jack fight but that they should outgrow it.
-The next scene though comes up and it's revealed that Jack hasn't gotten up to go to school.
-Ozzy walks into Jack's room, wakes him up, and tells him that he needs to go to school.
+Kelly then complains that "15-year-old boys shouldn't be playing with rifles and knives" She then brings up an old situation in which Jack had shot Kelly with a pellet gun six years earlier and she still holds a grudge.
+Ozzy then briefly talks about how much Kelly and Jack fight, and that they should outgrow it.
+In the next scene, it's revealed that Jack hasn't gotten up to go to school.
+Ozzy walks into Jack's room, wakes him up, and tells him that he has to go to school.

-Ozzy then talks about Sharon not liking cooking.
+Ozzy then talks about Sharon disliking cooking.
 This brings up a scene with Kelly complaining to her mom that she doesn't cook.
 Ozzy then says that the first thing that attracted him to Sharon was her laugh.
 Then a scene is shown with Sharon and Kelly talking about their chests.
 Ozzy then comes back and says that Kelly doesn't take after her mom and she definitely doesn't take after Ozzy.

 Ozzy comes back again and says that people think he lives in a Bavarian castle like a bat, but he does chores like everyone else.
 He is then shown grinding coffee, collecting firewood, and making microwave popcorn.
 Then Ozzy says that sometimes he feels invisible.
 Ozzy then finishes his dinner with a cup of tea and a montage of scenes from the season is shown.
 Ozzy then says, "That's the way we are.
 We're The Osbournes.
 I love it."

 Season 2 (2002–03)

 Catching Up with the Osbournes

-Season 2 starts off with that.
+Season 2 starts off with a recap of the first season.